AndersDeath/diary2/README.md

 # 10 June 2022 - Friday - Yerevan

 Honestly, Today I don't feel good fo some reasons.
 I do not know why.
 Anyway I've made some things for my presentation, restored gypsyprog account and did some onther things.
 I do not want to do anything, maybe because of my condition.
+Hovewer we went for a walk.
+It was good.

+# 11 June 2022 - Saturday - Yerevan